lexx888/metalancer/README.md

 Finalized: true
 ```

 ## Configuring, building and runing the front-end
 ### Configure

 The front-end (off-chain) code is located in the `packages` directory.

-Unfortunately, Balancer's frontend code relies heavily on hardcoded contract addresses in several places.
-In the future, we plan to refactor the code to make it much more configurable, but for now to make it work properly, you need to replace these addresses them with the addresses provied by the deployment script (see the output above).
-While tedious, it is a pretty straighforward task if you know where to look.
-The full list of files containing hardcoded factory, pool and token addresses is below:
+Unfortunately, Balancer's front-end code relies heavily on hardcoded contract addresses in several places.
+We plan to refactor the code to make it much more configurable in the future.
+But, currently, to make it work, you need to replace these addresses with the addresses provided by the deployment script (see the output above).
+While tedious, it is a pretty straightforward task if you know where to look.
+The complete list of files containing hardcoded factory, pool and token addresses is below:

 ```
 packages/balancer-frontend/src/config/metis.json